Moving in to your new Hyde home

 The first day that you move in, take meter readings for your gas, electricity and water and contact your supplier to tell them your meter reading.

 You are responsible for insuring your possessions, including carpets, curtains and flooring.
-There are many policies available, find out more about low cost home contents insurance.
+There are many policies available, such as the My Home scheme for low cost home contents insurance.

 If you wish to end your tenancy, you'll need to give us four clear weeks notice in writing by completing our online notice to quit form.